Chleb0/space-dragons-proboj/README.md

   - **`randomise_environment`** : Randomizes these three booleans.
   - **`print`** : Outputs the current environment settings as text.

-The constants `ACIIOFFSET` and `ACIIVALOFFSET` are used throughout the project to convert characters into values.
+The constants `ACIIOFFSET` and `ACIIVALOFFSET` defined in this file are used in the project to convert characters into values.

 ---